 Which Diamond Should You Choose

 There’s no denying that choosing between an oval diamond and a round diamond is a difficult decision.
-The good news, though, is that you can’t go wrong with an oval diamond ring or a round diamond ring.
+The good news, though, is that you can’t go wrong with an oval cut lab diamond engagement ring or a round diamond ring.
 Both diamond cuts come with their own sets of pros and cons and shine in their own unique ways.
 So, choose the cut that speaks to you and start building your dream engagement ring today.